I’m a nice guy, and I treat guests kindly and respectfully. Which means that I fortunately don’t get heckled. Except once . . .

 Flash back to 2013, when I was working a week at the world famous Magic Castle in Hollywood.
 For those of you who aren’t familiar, it is an upscale private, invitation-only, 21+ club that caters to magicians and the lucky members of the general public who can score a guest pass.
 Dinner, drinks, and magic — it’s definitely a fun night that you’ll remember for a long time.

-On this particular Wednesday night, I was working with my good friend and colleague Nathan Gibson, performing a two man show in the Peller Theater downstairs.
+I was working with a close friend, performing a two man show in the Peller Theater downstairs.
 The room seats about 70, making for a nice, intimate crowd.
-The second routine involves a spectator’s dollar bill, and I guess the serial number from across the room.
+The second routine involves a participant’s dollar bill, and I guess the serial number from across the room.

 Almost as quickly as I can have him pull out a bill, he informs me that he is going to make this “difficult.”
 A performer really only has two choices here.
 The smart choice is to pick somebody else.
 I went for the challenge.
 “Give Mark a round of applause as he comes onstage!”
 BIG MISTAKE.
 I correctly guess the number, and Mark gets angry.
 “Do it again!”